darinama/Minecraft-Wiki/dimensions.md

 There is no day and night cycle, but traveling from A to B is faster in the Nether than traveling from A to B in the Overworld.

-To access the Nether you will need to go through a Nether portal.
+To access the Nether you will need to go through a **Nether portal**.
 You can build one from scratch or repair a broken portal in the Overworld.

 <p align="center">
   <img src="./img/dimensions/portal.png" width="180" height="300">